Photo: Tom McCorkle for The Washington Post; Food styling: Carolyn Robb for The Washington Post

 Here, cherry tomatoes are roasted until they just start to collapse, then they are treated to a sweet-tart balsamic glaze.
 They are removed from the oven before their liquid has had a chance to evaporate, yielding a saucy delight that is bursting with concentrated tomato flavor.
-Spooned over a spread of Greek yogurt, with a crunchy sprinkle of toasted pine nuts (walnuts, almonds or sunflower seeds would be nice, too) and fragrant ribbons of fresh basil, it is a dish that is the very definition of healthful lusciousness.
+Spooned over a spread of Greek yogurt, with a crunchy sprinkle of toasted pine nuts (walnuts, almonds or sunflower seeds would be nice, too) and fragrant ribbons of fresh basil, this savory yogurt dish is the very definition of healthful lusciousness.
 For best results, be sure to buy cherry tomatoes, not grape, because they yield more of that lip-smacking liquid.

 Make Ahead: The tomatoes can be roasted up to 3 days ahead and refrigerated until needed.
 Bring to room temperature before serving.